Free oscillations of a standing surface wave and its mechanical analogue: Results

-As shown in \citet{Rand}, eqn. (\ref{eq8}) may be further simplified into the well-known Mathieu equation (\ref{eq9}), by retaining only terms upto $O(A^{2})$ in eqn. (\ref{eq8}).
 In the process, we eliminate the multi-frequency excitation of the Hill equation (\ref{eq8}) leading to the Mathieu equation (\ref{eq9}), which has only two frequencies (viz. the $0^{\text{th}}$ frequency (constant) and the primary frequency $2\omega_0$).